Magicking/microSVCSkel/README.md

  2. Search for a Postgresql Docker image
  3. Change docker-compose file to use the Postgresql image and set environments variables
  4. Write code to handle argument (see go-flags documentation)
- 5. Create an ```internal``` directory to put some database logic, see TODO LINK ABOUT internal
+ 5. Create an ```internal``` directory to put some database logic, see https://docs.google.com/document/d/1e8kOo3r51b2BWtTs_1uADIA5djfXhPT36s6eHVRIvaU/edit)
  6. Create a file ```database.go``` inside the internal directory
- 7. This file should have 3 methods and an object (see GORM models definition) structure, CreateDatabase, Insert, ListAll, that should respectively:
+ 7. This file should have 3 methods and an object (see GORM models definition) structure, InitDatabase, Insert, ListAll, that should respectively:
   - Make a connection to PostgreSQL and initialize the database with the defined object
   - Insert an object in the database
   - Retreive all objects in the database